ModelOriented/kernelshap/README.md

 The "kernelshap" package implements a multidimensional version of the Kernel SHAP Algorithm 1 described in the supplement of Covert and Lee (2021).
 The behaviour depends on the number of features $p$:

 - $2 \le p \le 5$: Exact Kernel SHAP values are returned.
+(Exact regarding the given background data.)
 - $p > 5$: Sampling version of Kernel SHAP.
 The algorithm iterates until Kernel SHAP values are sufficiently accurate.
+Approximate standard errors of the SHAP values are returned.
 - $p = 1$: Exact Shapley values are returned.

-Thanks to the iterative nature of the algorithm, approximate standard errors of the SHAP values are returned.

 The main function `kernelshap()` has three key arguments: